alexzanotti/milestone_project_3/README.md

 - a return to homepage button is presented, redirecting the user to the home page
 - a applicants page button is presented, redirecting the user to the applicants page
 - a recruitment page button is presented, redirecting the user to the recruiter page

 ## Contact Sent Responsiveness
+- The buttons are block displayed for small screens

 ## Applicant Applied Page
+- A confirmation message is displayed to the user
+- a return to homepage button is presented, redirecting the user to the home page
+- a applicants page button is presented, redirecting the user to the applicants page
+- a contact page button is presented, redirecting the user to the contact page

 ## Applicant Applied Responsiveness
+- The buttons are block displayed for small screens

 ## Applicant Apply Page
+- An anchor element is present, for the job listing
+- the anchor element contains the Job Title heading
+- when clicking on a anchor element, a collapsible section appears, containing full data about the job listing
+- there is a your details form, which collects data from the applicant
+- there is an apply button, which submits the data and redirects the user to the applicant applied page

 ## Applicant Apply Responsiveness
+- the job title anchor element increases in width as the screen size decreases
+- the Your Details form increases in width as the screen size decreases

 ## Recruiter Applicant Page
+- a return to recruiter button is presented, which takes the recruiter to the recruiter page
+- the anchor elements contain the following data: name, phone, email & experience level
+- when clicking on a anchor element, a collapsible section appears, containing full data about the applicant
+- within each collapsible, an edit application button is presented, taking the recruiter to the recruiter applicant edit page
+- within each collapsible, a delete application button is presented, allowing the applicant to be deleted from the listing
+- a modal is presented when clicking the delete button, to allow the recruiter an opportunity to confirm that they want to delete the application

 ## Recruiter Applicant Responsiveness
+- The width of each application increases as the screen size decreases

 ## Recruiter Applicant Edit Page
+- a return to application button is presented, which takes the recruiter to the recruiter applicants page
+- the Applicant Details form is presented, which is pre-populated with the applicant details
+- an edit application button is at the bottom of the form, which will update an data and return the user to the Recruiter Applicants page

 ## Recruiter Applicant Edit Responsiveness
+- The width of the Applicant Details form increases as the screen size decreases

 ## Recruiter Edit Page
+- a return to recruiter page button is presented, which takes the recruiter to the recruiter page
+- a form is presented, which is pre-populated with the listing details
+- an edit listing button is at the bottom of the form, which will update an data and return the user to the Recruiter page

 ## Recruiter Edit Responsiveness
+- The width of the listing Details form increases as the screen size decreases

 ## Recruiter List Page
+- a listing form is presented, which allows the recruiter to enter data for the job listing

 ## Recruiter List Responsiveness
+- The width of the listing Details form increases as the screen size decreases

 ## Recruiter Listed Page
+- A confirmation message is displayed to the user
+- a return to homepage button is presented, redirecting the user to the home page
+- a recruitment page button is presented, redirecting the user to the recruiter page
+- a contact page button is presented, redirecting the user to the contact page

 ## Recruiter Listed Responsiveness
+- The buttons are block displayed for small screens

 # Testing